slepic/slexphp-simple-http-api-client/README.md

 It accepts a psr client and request factory and creates an instance of `ApiClientInterface` (see below)..

-The `create()` method with it's first two arguments are the only part of public API of this library.
+The `create()` method with it's first two arguments (plus return type and thrown exception interfaces), are the only part of public API of this library.

 The actual returned class as well as any details behind it should not be relied upon at this point.